AY2526S1-CS2103T-T09-4/tp/docs/DeveloperGuide.md

 5. A novice user with minimal technical knowledge should be able to use the core features without requiring external guidance.
 6. All commands must provide usage examples to aid discovery and learning.
 7. Search/filter results should be returned within 500ms.
-8. Adding or editing a contact should complete within 2 seconds, including saving to local.
+8. Adding or editing a person should complete within 2 seconds, including saving to local.
 9. The app should not lose data under sudden app closure or power loss.
 10. Development should adhere to the project schedule, ensuring all milestone requirements are met before their deadlines.